Dr-Ex/Microtonal-Synth/README.md

 I am undergoing an upgrade from this project which began in 2018.
-Four years later, I have a lot more experience and knowledge from watching the process behind microtonal creators such as Sevish and Aaron Andrew Hunt (H$\pi$ creator).
+Four years later, I have a lot more experience and knowledge from watching the process behind microtonal creators such as Sevish and Aaron Andrew Hunt (HPi creator).
 I will continue to update and strip back this repo, but the original 2018 version based on pianoputer is still available in the v0.1 fork.

 <h1>What is this???</h1>